RobustPerception/azure_metrics_exporter/README.md

 Name of the tag to be filtered against.

 `resource_tag_value`:
-Value that must me matched for the tag name passed.
+Value of the tag to be filtered against.

 ## Prometheus configuration